efarish/portfolio/research/abalone/README.md

 # Project: XGBRegressor and LightGBM

-This project experiments with [XGBoost](https://xgboost.readthedocs.io/en/stable/python/python_api.html) and [LightGBM](https://lightgbm.readthedocs.io/en/stable/) and uses [scikit-optimize](https://scikit-optimize.github.io/stable/) for hyperparameter optimization.
+This project experiments with [XGBoost](https://xgboost.readthedocs.io/en/stable/python/python_api.html) and [LightGBM](https://lightgbm.readthedocs.io/en/stable/) and use [scikit-optimize Bayesian optimization hyperparameter](https://scikit-optimize.github.io/stable/).
 In addition, [Bayesian](https://scikit-optimize.github.io/stable/) optimization is used.

 The dataset used is the Abalone dataset and can be found [here](https://www.kaggle.com/competitions/playground-series-s4e4/submissions).